mcmegavolt/blogg/README.md

   # It shows at the top navbar
   # config.brand_text = "Blogg"

-  # Brand link url. default is root of mounted blog
+  # Brand link url.
+Default is root of main application
   # config.brand_url = "/mylink"

   # Your awesome blog name